 The overwhelming success of the World Business Exchange Network soon caught the attention of the United States Department of Commerce (DOC).
 Impressed by this unexpected new undercurrent of business activity, the DOC entered into an information sharing partnership with Mr. Roby as a consultant on various international business matters -- including acting as coach to former Secretary of Commerce, Mr. Ron Brown.
 In exchange, WBE.NET would receive up-to-the-minute information on demands for goods or services placed by businesses at any American embassy around the world.
 Roby created similar agreements with the United Nations, and other business organizations and government agencies worldwide.

 Mr. Roby served four terms as Chairperson of the International Trade Subcommittee for MBOC (Minority Business Opportunity Committee) sponsored by the Mayor's office of the City of Los Angeles and the United States Department of Commerce.
-He is a motivational speaker who encourages involvement in the global business community and lectures on financial freedom through starting your own business.
+His motivational speaking inspired many to start thier own businesses, while his lectures on financial freedom encouraged thousands of people to become involved in the global business community.

-Through his civic activities, lectures, and philanthropic efforts, Mr. Roby hopes to provide opportunities for the disadvantaged individuals he strives to inspire, so that they might attain the success he found so elusive early in his life.
+Through his civic activities, lectures, and philanthropic efforts, Mr. Roby provided opportunities for disadvantaged individuals, so that they might attain the success he found so elusive early in his life.

-Above all his remarkable professional achievements, Mr. Roby believes the enduring love of his wife, and the knowledge, self-respect and strong business ethics he instills in his children and grandchildren, are among his greatest successes.
+Above all his remarkable professional achievements, Mr. Roby is best remembered for his homespun humor and common sense approach.
+He believed the enduring love of his wife, and the knowledge, self-respect and strong business ethics he instilled in his children and grandchildren, were among his greatest successes.